Chicago Cubs Could Be A Sleeper Destination For Shohei Ohtani

 — Bleacher Report MLB (@BR_MLB) December 3, 2017

 That being said, the Cubs are going up against some serious competition to sign Ohtani.
-His current list of suitors include the Seattle Mariners, Los Angeles Dodgers, and San Francisco Giants, who can all offer him huge roles on the west coast.
+His current list of suitors includes the Seattle Mariners, Los Angeles Dodgers, and San Francisco Giants, who can all offer him huge roles on the west coast.

 While the Cubs certainly are not out on Ohtani, they are not being viewed as a serious contender to sign him.
 That is exactly where the Cubs do not mind being.